OPS-E2E-PPE/VBA-Docs/api/Office.GradientStops.Application.md

 ## Remarks

-You can use this property with an OLE **Automation** object to return the application of that object.
+Use this property with an OLE **Automation** object to return the application of that object.

 ## See also